The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 Seeking Legal Counsel

-Another way to pay off your delinquent property taxes is by selling your house to cash buyers.
+The prospect of selling property with delinquent taxes may seem daunting, but it is indeed possible.
+One effective method is by selling your house to cash buyers.
 In this type of situation, the proceeds from the sale of your house can be used to pay your delinquent taxes.
-The benefit of selling to cash buyers is they can buy your house within weeks, which is much faster than if you put your house on the market through a realtor, which can take months.
-And when you are being crushed by back taxes, you do not have time to dally.
+The benefit of selling to cash buyers like Fair Deal Home Buyers, is that we can buy your house within weeks, which is much faster than if you put your house on the market through a realtor, which can take months.
+And when you are being crushed by back taxes on a house - you do not have time to dally.

 Who Are Cash Buyers?

 Cash buyers are real estate investors or individuals with readily available funds to purchase properties without the need for traditional financing.
-They can be a lifeline for homeowners with delinquent property taxes.
+We can be a lifeline for homeowners who are selling property with delinquent taxes.

-Following are some advantages of selling to a cash buyer:
+Following are some advantages of selling property with delinquent taxes to us:

 • Quick Closing: Cash buyers can often complete a purchase within a matter of days, providing a swift resolution to your tax issues.